Share this article

 Length: Approx. 5.5 km

-Annual dog events in Newcastle
+Dog events in Newcastle

 If your dog’s idea of fun includes parading through crowds, begging for treats, and sniffing every corner of the park, you’ll want these events on your calendar.
-From festive markets to charity walks, these annual happenings bring together local dogs, their humans, and plenty of reasons to spend the whole day outside.
+From festive markets to charity walks, these events bring together local dogs, their humans, and plenty of reasons to spend the whole day outside.

 Pooches in the Park